GigHive bee gighive

 ansible-playbook -i ansible/inventories/inventory_bootstrap.yml ansible/playbooks/site.yml --ask-become-pass

-https://<ansible_host IP from step 11>
+https://<ansible_host IP from earlier step>

 OPTIONAL: It is helpful to set an alias in your .bashrc to access the vm you’ve created so you can check it out.

-alias gighive='ssh ubuntu@<ansible_host value found in ansible/inventories/inventory_virtualbox.yml>"
+alias gighive='ssh ubuntu@<ansible_host value found in ansible/inventories/inventory_bootstrap.yml>"

 Option B: Gighive as an Azure VM.
 Install Gighive on Azure (requires an Azure subscription).